brianmd/forecast/doc/aero.md

 # About
 The daemon program awakens two threads once a second, one to process new ip addresses, and another to process new locations.
-By running these simultaneously, partial histogram results are able to be obtained earlier (don't have to wait for all ip addresses to be processed prior to starting locations.)
+By running these simultaneously, partial histogram results are able to be obtained earlier (without waiting for all ip addresses to be processed prior to starting locations.)

 The histogram will show all the logfiles that have been processed so far.